mebyz/pistahx/README.md

 - **DESIGN FIRST : with ORMS, your API description/spec can be easily changed using a simple language paradigm (yaml)**

-- **MOCK YOUR TESTS IN THE SPEC DESCRIPTION : simply mock some test cases (a request and its response) in the YAML spec and let mocha (via swagger-test) do the magic !**
+- **MOCK YOUR TESTS IN THE SPEC DESCRIPTION : simply mock some test cases (a request and its response) in the YAML spec and let mocha do the magic !**

 - **AUTOMATIC DOCGEN : an interactive documentation is automatically generated from the spec**